lvrcek/GNNome-assembly/README.md

 ```
 The default data path will be `data/train`, and the default name for the trained model will be current timestamp.

+**Note**: It is advisable to run the following script on native Linux.
+Some issues with importing DGL were noticed while using WSL.
+We are working on fixing these issues.

 In order to use the pretrained model for reproducing the reconstructed lengths,
 we provide a script `reproduce.py`.
 For reproducing the length analysis on 2 Mbp, run: